sharek-dev/Silhouette/README.md

 ## List referenced templates
-We keep track of published templates on github and store them to a json file `ref/templates.json`.
+We keep track of published templates on github and store them in a json file `ref/templates.json`.

 To list the referenced templates, you can run the following command :
 ```shell